 - Not at all.
 What?
 Wait?
 Not at all??
 We normally have snow on the roof several months of the year.
 It is not possible to inspect the roof when it is covered with snow.

-So why not walk on every roof?
+So why not walk on every one?

-There are many reasons not to.
+There are many safety reasons not to.

 - Snow covered